 Result

 We upload everything to the ESP8266 and load the page in the browser.
-Well!
-This is already something else!
-We have a user interface with Material Design aesthetics again, nice and beautiful, while maintaining the advantages that VueJS provides us.
+Good!
+This is something else!
+We once again have an interface with Material Design aesthetics, pleasant and nice, while maintaining the advantages that VueJS gives us.

-We are now close to being able to completely remake our example web interface for ESP8266 in VueJs.
-But first, in the next entry, we will take a “mini break” to see another tool we will need, the AXIOS library to make AJAX requests.
-See you shortly!
+We are now close to being able to completely remake our example web interface for the ESP8266 in VueJs.
+But first, in the next entry, we will make a “mini pause” to see another of the tools we will need, the AXIOS library for making AJAX requests.
+See you soon!

 Version for ESP8266: https://github.com/luisllamasbinaburo/ESP8266-Examples